 - Select any chat to review and delete large files or unnecessary videos.

-What About WhatsApp Desktop and Web?
+Does This Work on WhatsApp Desktop and Web?